 Keep workplaces free of slang

-The world today is a place that allows a relatively free exchange of talent and resources.
-People are moving from one place to another all over the world.
-They’re seeking new avenues to do their jobs.
+The world today allows a relatively free exchange of talent and resources.
+People are moving from one place to another all over the world, seeking new avenues to do their jobs.

-That means the granular makeup of a team has representatives from all nationalities.
-If workplace communication is ridden with slang, it makes it difficult for international employees to understand what’s being said.
-This miscommunication can hamper productivity.
+That means a team’s granular makeup includes representatives from all nationalities.
+If workplace communication is ridden with slang, it can be difficult for international employees to understand what’s being said, which can hamper productivity.

 As Chanty discusses here in much depth, workplaces are better kept free of slang.
 This encourages a positive environment where everybody understands everyone else.
 This prevents miscommunication.
 That’s not all.
-This ensures that a certain section of the team doesn’t gang up against others with their slang.
+This ensures that a certain team section doesn’t gang up against others with their slang.
 A slang-free positive workspace should be part of your mission statement.

 Understand that meetings are useless and fix that